kennyromanov/paris-vite-plugin/README.md

 # paris-vite-plugin

-A lightweight wrapper around the `@module-federation/vite` plugin that powers Module Federation in Vite apps.
-It exports the federation plugin as `paris` and provides a `createParis` helper to bootstrap the runtime at startup.
+A lightweight wrapper for the `@module-federation/vite` that powers [Paris](https://www.npmjs.com/package/@kennyromanov/paris) — a Module Federating Tool for Vite apps.
+It exports the federation plugin and provides a `createParis` helper to bootstrap the runtime.

-### Remote app example
+### Here's a simplae example:

 ```ts
 // vite.config.ts